SRI-CSL/PLambda/README.rst

 python processes.
 JLambda is over 14 years old, whereas PLambda is just a pup.

+Note that Python is not Java so there will be some differences, but hopefully the spirit will shine through.
+Both will be lexically scoped lisp like languages build upon the underlying data structures of the languages they rest upon.

 We'll start out building a recursive interpreter, then if it gets any major use, turn it into a continuation passing style interpreter.

-Note that python is not java so there will be some differences, but hopefully the spirit will shine through.
-Both will be lexically scoped lisp like languages build upon the underlying data structures of the languages they rest upon.

 Dependencies